randix/KioskContacts/README.md

 - title=1

-  Set to 1 to collect a title, such as "Mr.", "Mrs.", etc.
+  Set to 1 to collect a title, such as "Mr.", "Mrs.", "Dr.", etc.

 - middlename=0